 - 1.1.
 Only valid applications will be considered to be selected for participation.
 The deadline for applications is by the end of the day of the 1st March 2024 12:00 (CET timezone).
 All the applications must be made using the Google form publicly available.
 No later submissions nor submissions done through any other channel(s) will be considered. - 1.2.
-There is a limit of twenty-five (25) teams for this championship.
-If the total number of eligible applications exceeds that limit, a selection process will be made.
-This selection will consider the diversity of sections participating, the team's motivation, and the funding. - 1.3.
-The hosting country can have up to four participants competing in the championship. - 1.4.
+There is a limit of twenty-five (25) teams for this championship, or the number of teams that the available funding can support, whichever is lower.
+If the total number of eligible applications exceeds this limit, a selection process will be conducted, considering the diversity of sections participating, the team's motivation, and the funding.
+A number of judges from region 8 will be chosen to recommend the teams that are invited for the championship according to pre established criteria. - 1.3.
+The hosting country can have up to three participating teams competing in the championship. - 1.4.
 After being accepted, each team must apply for at least two STEM activities.
 This application must be made using the online form, and no other means of application will be accepted.
-The application must be submitted between 1 of February and 1 of April, end of the day at UTC.
-Activities must be submitted individually per team. - 1.5.
+The application must be submitted between 1st of February and 1st of April, end of the day at UTC.
+Activities must be submitted individually per team in the same form.
+A maxim of 100 dollars as reimbursement will be refunded per team.
+You will need to submit the full report including receipts to quality for reimbursement by a specific date before the championship.
+No extension will be granted. - 1.5.
 STEM activities are also encouraged to be placed by external members, such as Student Branches supporting any team. - 1.6.
 The best three STEM activities will be awarded: 1st place with 400 USD, 2nd with 300 USD, and 3rd place with 200 USD.
 Only original receipts will be accounted for reimbursement.
 No money in advance will take place. - 1.7.
 IEEE Region 8 may fund applications on a limited type of expenses, such as accommodation expenses.
 A motivation for this funding must be written in the application form's proposal file.
 This fund is limited and will be assigned to teams depending on several factors (non-exhaustive list, in a non-relevant order): (1) the income level of the team's country of origin, (2) the resources available at the team's local section level.
 Clear criteria will be established and defined by the organisation committee. - 1.8.
 In case of acceptance to participate in the championship, all team members must be physically at the event during its entire duration no partial participation of any member will be accepted.
 Furthermore, each team is fully responsible for all the funding (except specific funding obtained from Region 8).
 No charging can be done to IEEE Region 8 or any other event organisers in the future.
-This is mandatory, and non-complying teams will be penalised. - 1.9.
+This is mandatory, and non-complying teams will be penalised.

+1.9.
 An arena of 6m by 6m will be available on site.
 The arena floor will be made of plywood and have a sticker/design of about 4m by 4m.
 Robots need to be designed to give an Allowance of 4mm floor difference between panels.